GregorHue/TheBlog-Monolith/README.md

 ## Prerequisites

-As a prerequisite Maven 3 and JAVA 8 have to be installed on your computer.
+As a prerequisite JAVA 8(u162+) or JAVA 11(11.0.4+) and Maven 3.3.9 or above have to be installed on your computer.

 ## Installation